 TBILISI.
-19 February 2011 – Head of the United Nations Development Programme wrapped up her three-day visit to Georgia today.
+19 February 2013 – Head of the United Nations Development Programme wraps up her three-day visit to Georgia.

 At the invitation of the Georgian Patriarchy UNDP Administrator Helen Clark visited the Catholicos-Patriarch of All Georgia Ilia II in his Mtskheta residence.
 At the end of the day, she also met the President of Georgia, Mikheil Saakashvili.

 “This is an exciting time for Georgia”, said Helen Clark at the end of her three-day visit.
 “But democratic transformation is never easy, it takes time and effort.
 UNDP will support the government and people of Georgia through this challenging process.”

 The UNDP Administrator, Helen Clark, and the Assistant Administrator, Director of the UNDP Regional Bureau for Europe and CIS, Ayşe Cihan Sultanoğlu, had fruitful discussions with a wide range of ministers and other government representatives including the Prime Minister of Georgia, Bidzina Ivanishvili, and the Parliament Speaker, David Usupashvili.
 They also saw the Minister of Justice, Tea Tsulukiani; the Minister of Foreign Affairs Maia Panjikidze; and the State Minister for Reintegration, Paata Zakareishvili.